DevSrijit/OLED-Dynamic-Emotions/README.md

 ## Acknowledgments

-- **Srijit Ghosh**: Original author and creator of the RoboEyes library.
+- **Dennis Hoelscher**: Original author and creator of the FluxGarage_RoboEyes library.
 - **Adafruit**: For their excellent GFX and SSD1306 libraries that make this project possible.

 For any questions or support, please contact the author at [srijit.co](https://srijit.co).